The application window for international students for the 2024-2025 academic year closes Jan. 30, 2024 for a start date of September 2024.

-Also known as the Integrated Master of Education, this research in this program explores:
+Also known as the Integrated Master of Education, research in this program explores:

 It is not necessary to find a potential supervisor before you apply to this program.